-Scott DesJarlais grew up in rural America, where people value hard work and honesty.
-His father was a second generation barber, and Scott’s first job was shining shoes for 25 cents per shine.
-From shining shoes, Scott graduated to washing cars at a local dealership and was later promoted to the parts department – it was a job that he kept as he worked his way through college.
+Dr. Scott DesJarlais was raised in rural America, where people value hard work and honesty.
+Scott’s father was a second generation barber and his mother was a nurse for 44 years at Fort Meade Veterans Hospital.

+Growing up, Scott’s first job was shining shoes for 25 cents per shine.
+From shining shoes, Scott graduated to washing cars at a local dealership and was later promoted to the parts department – a job he kept while working his way through college.

 Scott is married to Amy DesJarlais and lives in South Pittsburg, TN with their three children Tyler, Ryan, and Maggie.
 The DesJarlais family is active in the Epiphany Episcopal Church of Sherwood, Tennessee where Amy grew up.